masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 create a unique post id and then select specific variables from the comparatively large data set.
-As a final, but very important step when we use Twitter data, we remove the `#` from the tweets as R will otherwise not recognize e.g., “\#awesome” as the same word as “awespome”
+As a final, but very important step when we use Twitter data, we remove the `#` from the tweets as R will otherwise not recognize e.g., “\#awesome” as the same word as “awesome”

 ``` r
 tweets <- tweets %>%